 Read, write, and compare decimals to the thousandths place, using the symbols > (greater than), and < (less than).
 For example:

-Read this decimal number: 23.002.
+• Read this decimal number: 23.002.

-Write two and sixty-two thousandths as a decimal number.
+• Write two and sixty-two thousandths as a decimal number.

-Which sign makes this statement true: 5.389 _?_ 5.420
+• Which sign makes this statement true: 5.389 _?_ 5.420

-The researcher is measuring bacteria that have grown on samples of unrefrigerated food. your child counts 73.343 million bacteria in Sample A, 73.431 million bacteria in Sample B, and 74.399 million bacteria in Sample C. Put the samples in order, from greatest amount of bacteria to least.
+• The researcher is measuring bacteria that have grown on samples of unrefrigerated food.
+Your child counts 73.343 million bacteria in Sample A, 73.431 million bacteria in Sample B, and 74.399 million bacteria in Sample C. Put the samples in order, from greatest amount of bacteria to least.
 Explain or illustrate how you put these samples in order.

 Understand what an exponent is.
 For example, the ‘2’ in 102 indicates how many times to multiply the number by itself.
 102 can be read as “10 to the second power” or “10 to the power of 2” or “10 squared,” and means 10 x 10, or 100.
 103 (or “10 to the third power” or “10 cubed”) means 10 x 10 x 10, or 1,000.

-The 5th-grade class is assembling a 600-piece jigsaw puzzle.
+The fifth-grade class is assembling a 600-piece jigsaw puzzle.
 They started yesterday and put together 100 pieces – just one-sixth ( 1⁄6 ) of the puzzle.
 Today, they put together 400 pieces.
 What fraction of the puzzle is complete?
 Draw a picture AND write out the math to show how you solved the problem.

-Tip: Highlight Real-World Uses of Math
+Tip: Highlight real-world uses of math.

 As the math they’re learning becomes more complicated and less obviously connected with their everyday experience, some children start to develop math anxiety.
 It’s important to keep your child engaged with math and to help her understand the real-life applications of the concepts she’s learning in school.
 Coming up with a budget for back-to-school supplies or for her monthly allowance is one way for her to practice addition and subtraction.
 Asking her to help you with cooking or baking shows her how fractions work.
 Helping you calculate prices when you’re grocery shopping is also good practice.